The Anvil’s Ring

 The Anvil’s Ring is ABANA’s primary publication, issued quarterly to members, filled with sixty pages of interesting articles, tips, historical notes, photos of members’ work, supplier ads, book reviews, and event information.

 If you want the most comprehensive overview on what’s happening in the artist-blacksmithing world or the inspiration to get you out to the forge, this quarterly will take you there.

 The magazine is available only as part of ABANA membership.
 To Join ABANA and begin receiving The Anvil’s Ring magazine.
-Becoming a member entitles many different benefits; discounted Conference tickets, discounted merchandise from the ABANA store, and even discounts with our discount providers.
+Becoming a member entitles many additional benefits:

 Mark Paul Kochan